-Installations, systems and equipment
+Section 7 Installations, systems and equipment

-Installations, systems and equipment shall be designed in the most robust and simple manner possible and such that a) the possibility for human errors is limited,
+Installations, systems and equipment shall be designed in the most robust and simple manner possible and such that

-- b) they can be operated, tested and maintained without endangering life, health and material assets, and - c) they are suitable for use and able to withstand the loads they can be exposed to during operation.
+- a) the possibility for human errors is limited, - b) they can be operated, tested and maintained with the lowest possible risk as regards life, health and material assets, and - c) they are suitable for use and able to withstand the loads they can be exposed to during operation.

 Installations, systems and equipment shall be marked so as to facilitate safe operation and prudent maintenance.